Menu

 There are many benefits to working with patient and family partners in quality improvement work, including:

 • Patient and families think like their peers.
-The medical staff will typically think in a collective group think.
-This causes them to miss things that are so obvious to parents and patients.
+The medical staff may have lived experiences, but not necessarily thinking from that perspective when doing quality improvement.
+This causes them to potentially not see perspectives that may be obvious to parents and patients.

-• Patient and family partners are going to engage other patients and family in the work of patient and family education from a peer to peer perspective.
-This is a benefit to medical organizations because patient and families listen to other patient and families because they know they will be understood.
+• Patient Family Partners are going to engage other patients and family in the work of education from a peer-to-peer perspective.
+This is a benefit to medical organizations because patient and families listen to others who have lived through similar experiences.

-• Patient and family partners save you time and money.
+• Patient Family Partners save you time and money.
 Teams who embed patient and families reach their goals sooner.

-• Patient and family partners keep the conversations centered around things that patient and families deem important as well.
+• Patient Family Partners keep the conversations centered around things that patient and families deem important as well.

 Looking for a patient representative for your quality improvement initiative?
 Contact MoMMAs Voices today.